Nisarahmed-Hidayeti/Daily-Journal/README.md

 ### 2026/19/8 - personal website

-Today i builted most of my perdonal website i think its gon be ready by tomorrow lets see
+Today i built most of my personal website i think its gonna be ready by tomorrow lets

 ## The Point of This Repo